What is an Annuity?

 Minimum Interest Guarantee

 Indexed annuities typically come with a minimum interest rate guarantee.
 Even if the chosen market index performs poorly or declines, the annuity will not earn a negative return.
-The minimum guaranteed interest rate ensures that your principal is protected.
+The minimum guaranteed interest rate ensures that the principal is protected.

 Tax-Deferred Growth

-Annuity as an Alternative Concepts
+Annuity as Alternative Concepts

 Consider a Fixed Annuity instead of a CD or Money Market